-3.0 PRINCIPLES
+3. PRINCIPLES

-- 3.1 In order to meet our strategic objectives this policy is underpinned by the following principles: - Take account of customers' views and priorities on key aspects of service delivery through a variety of consultation measures designed to appeal to as many customers as possible. - Clearly define levels and standards of service for the repair and maintenance service. - Be aware of and responsive to changing needs, standards, statutory and regulatory requirements and recognised good practice, such as:- - The Housing (Scotland) Act 2001 and subsequent amendments - The Scottish Secure Tenancy Agreement/ Short Scottish Secure Tenancy Agreement - Scottish Housing Quality Standard - Energy Efficiency Standard for Social Housing - The Scottish Social Housing Charter - o Right to Repair Housing (Scotland) Act 2001 - Right to Compensation for Improvements Housing (Scotland) Act 2001 - Provide a structured approach to reactive repairs which promotes right first time repairs and which is focused on preventative measures complemented by the cyclical and planned maintenance services. - Maintain our stock to a high standard which achieves and where possible exceeds regulatory standards. - Provide properties which are attractive to current and future customers and are a long-term asset for us. - Promote accessibility and inclusion by taking account of adaptability when delivering our maintenance service and programmes. - Minimise property void periods in order to minimise rental loss and maintain the high occupancy levels indicative of attractive areas in which people want to live. - Comply with our Financial Standing Orders, Procurement directives to ensure open, transparent and sustainable procurement and to obtain best value for customers in relation to maintenance services. - Continually monitor and review the performance of all who work for or on our behalf to ensure that these standards are met and high levels of tenant satisfaction are achieved.
+- 3.1.
+In order to meet our strategic objectives this policy is underpinned by the following principles: - Take account of customers' views and priorities on key aspects of service delivery through a variety of consultations designed to appeal to as many customers as possible.
+This has included and will include: - Learnings from formal complaints - Understanding of the customer experience through satisfaction surveys - o Topic based feedback from the Customer Voice Focus Group - An annual tenant-led sense-check of Key Performance Indicator outurns and deep-dives into areas of poor performance - o Customer focus groups as required - Clearly defined levels and standards of service for the repair and maintenance service. - This policy applies to all properties in the group, including Private Residential Tenancy agreements used in our mid-market rent properties.
+The policy also applies (unless otherwise amended by local leases) across our small commercial portfolio.
+We therefore need to be aware of and responsive to changing needs, standards, statutory and regulatory requirements, and recognised good practices such as: - The Housing (Scotland) Act and subsequent amendments - The Scottish Secure Tenancy Agreement - Performance Standards for Registered Social Landlords - Scottish Housing Quality Standard - Energy Efficiency Standard for Social Housing - The Scottish Social Housing Charter - Right to Repair Housing (Scotland) Act 2001 - o Right to Compensation for Improvements Housing (Scotland) Act 2001. - Provide a structured approach to reactive repairs which promotes right first-time repairs, and which is focused on preventative measures complemented by the cyclical and planned maintenance services. - Maintain our stock to a high standard which achieves, and where possible exceeds, regulatory standards. - Provide properties which are attractive to current and future customers and are a long-term asset for us. - Promote accessibility and inclusion by taking account of adaptability when delivering our maintenance service and programmes. - Minimise property void periods in order to minimise rental loss and maintain the high occupancy levels indicative of attractive areas in which people want to live.

+- Comply with our Financial Standing Orders and Scottish directives to ensure open, transparent and sustainable procurement and to obtain best value for tenants in relation to maintenance services. - Continually monitor and review the performance of all who work for, or on, our behalf to ensure that these standards are met and high levels of tenant satisfaction are achieved.

-4.0 POLICY OBJECTIVES
+4. POLICY OBJECTIVES

-- 4.1 This policy is designed to meet the following objectives: - Clearly define the responsibilities of customers and ourselves in relation to reactive maintenance and be open and accountable for all actions and decisions. - Provide customers with clear information on all aspects of the maintenance service through customers information leaflets, handbooks, annual reports and regular newsletters and our website. - Ensure that our staff are well trained and supported to deliver a highquality service and meet customers' needs.
+- 4.1.
+This policy is designed to meet the following objectives: - Clearly define the responsibilities of customers and us in relation to reactive maintenance and be open and accountable for all actions and decisions. - Provide customers with clear information on all aspects of the maintenance service through leaflets, handbooks, ARC and the annual performance report, annual reviews, regular newsletters and our website.
+Further customer advice on what to expect when vacating a home can be found in our published Void Management policy. - Ensure that relevant staff are well trained and supported to deliver a high quality service and meet customers' needs.

-5.0 APPROACH AND METHOD
+5. APPROACH AND METHOD

-5.1 Repair Classification and Categories
+5.1.
+Repair Classification and Categories